 Day 4: Sunrise Acatenango Hike & Transfer to Lake Atitlán

 Depending on weather conditions, your group will rise early, enjoy the sunrise over volcano peaks, and embark on a 45-minute/1-hour trek up a gravel trail through pine forest.
 This is the steepest trail yet, and it leads to the rocky, windy summit of Acatenango’s peak.

 At the summit, rest and enjoy breathtaking 360-degree views of the the Guatemalan highlands stretching all the way to Mexico.
 After eating breakfast and breaking camp, you'll begin the 3-hour descent back to La Soledad.
 This route follows a different trail so you can enjoy more beautiful scenery as you descend through different microclimates.

 From La Soledad, you'll transfer to Lake Atitlán, settle into your accommodation, and can then enjoy free time on the lakeshore.

 - High point: 13,000 feet (3,976 m)

-After your 3.5-hour ascent through a dense cloud forest, you'll arrive at a rocky outcropping that is the summit of the volcano.
-While relishing the views of the entire Atitlan Highlands (and the neighboring peaks of Toliman and Atitlan across the Bay of Santiago), you'll enjoy a fresh picnic lunch with your fellow hikers.
+After a 3.5-hour ascent through a dense cloud forest, you'll arrive at the rocky outcropping that forms the summit of the volcano.
+While snapping photos and relishing the views of the highland scenery (including the neighboring peaks of Toliman and Atitlan across the Bay of Santiago), you'll dine on a picnic lunch with your fellow hikers.

-Your descent back down to the lakeside will take you through the afternoon, arriving back at your hotel in San Pedro in the late afternoon.
+The descent back down to the lakeshore will take most of the afternoon, and you'll arrive back at your hotel in San Pedro in the early evening.